-Jesus was having a jam-packed day, if we only stay in Luke 8: he's teaching and explaining parables; he gets in a boat after a big day of it and goes across a lake, having to quiet a storm to keep the disciples calm; he heals a man of a demon, and upon arrival in town, is asked by Jairus to heal his daughter.
+Jesus was having a jam-packed day, if we only stay in Luke 8: he's teaching and explaining parables: he gets into a boat after a big day of it and goes across a lake, having to quiet a storm to keep the disciples calm; he heals a man of a demon, and upon arrival in town, is asked by Jairus to heal his daughter.
 It's crowded.
 There's much excitement at Jesus' presence.
 An in the middle of it, Jesus notices someone has touched him.

 Peter's response is golden in the rest of the verse: "Master, everyone is touching you - you are pressed in."

 Have you ever had days like that, where the assignments and demands come from a hundred directions?
 Like you are responsible for everything?
 Everyday occurrences surround us like they surrounded Jesus, but he was able to stay present to the needs of those around him: "I felt power go out from me..."

 What would happen if we could stay present to the moments in the middle of busy-ness?
 What if we could know that interruptions could become invitations to sacredness?
 It was such a powerful request, probably with Jesus scanning the crowd, that woman could not stay hidden and with her presentation to Jesus as she fell at his feet, he affirmed her effort: "Your faith has made you well; go in peace."

 First, how do we develop that awareness for sacred presence, even in the midst of our busy lives?
-Sacred presence notices a touch and recognizes healing.
+Sacred presence notices a touch and recognizes the need for healing.
 Sabbath teach us with rest: rest which gives an awareness of sacred moments.
-That Sabbath-rest allows us to recognize when God is at work and present, then we can recognize it "on the street."
+Sabbath-rest allows us to recognize when God is at work and present, then we can recognize it "on the street."

 How does rest help us notice?